Myles Straw Player Props: Guardians vs. Marlins

-After batting .243 with two doubles, three walks and three RBI in his past 10 games, Myles Straw and the Cleveland Guardians face the Miami Marlins (who will hand the ball to Braxton Garrett) at 7:10 PM ET on Friday.
+Myles Straw -- 0-for-4 in his most recent game -- will be in action for the Cleveland Guardians versus the Miami Marlins, with Sandy Alcantara on the hill, on April 22 at 3:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Tigers.
+In his previous game he had a hitless performance (0-for-4) against the Tigers.

 Myles Straw Game Info & Props vs. the Marlins